tecel007/Salty/README.md

 - sync_buffer_read overflow and underflow
 - invalid sync time
 - garbage in the datbitbuffer
-- exception catch all handling on all hooks
+- structured exception handling on all hooks
-- bad datbitbuffer crash signatures
+- crash signatures in datbitbuffer
-- bad script events
+- bad script events / flooding
-- flooding / bad net events
+- bad net events / flooding
 - can forcibly stop all session transitions by blocking "MainTransition"

 ## Menus